schneider128k/machine_learning_course/README.md

   - [Notebook for verifying formulas for partial derivatives with symbolic differentiation](https://colab.research.google.com/drive/1G8u6w3FFhZyb0nWfparVvn77DSjHyxEW)

 ### Sequential neural networks with dense layers

+These notes explain how to compute the gradients for neural networks consisting of multiple dense layers.
+I will not go over the mathematical derivation of the backpropagation algorithm.
+Fortunately, the gradients are computed automatically in Keras.

   - [Notes on forward propagation, backpropagation algorithm for computing partial derivatives wrt weights and biases](https://github.com/schneider128k/machine_learning_course/blob/master/slides/neural_networks.pdf)